-Prepring Insertion and Removal Prepring Insertion Steps: Squatting one leg lifted up lying down To insert the ring, get into a position that is comfortable for you, such as squatting, one leg lifted up, or lying down.
-If being assisted by a health care provider, you will be in a reclining position.
+Prepring Insertion and Removal Prepring Insertion Steps: Squatting one leg lifted up one leg lifted up assisted by a health care provider, you will be in a reclining position.

 Awareness Raising

 This session should be completed after participants have gone through sessions 2-6 for each pre-exposure prophylaxis (PrEP) method included in your training.
 This session can address all the PrEP methods collectively, discussing attributes that may apply to all forms of PrEP or to specific methods.